 The second hypothesis for how contrast might affect categorization is contrast as representativeness.
 The representativeness heuristic (Kahneman & Tversky, 1972) states that people make judgments regarding an outcome based on how representative it is of the evidence given in the current context.
 The heuristic is a powerful theoretical construct that has been used to capture a range of complex patterns of human judgments (Kahneman & Tversky, 1973; Tversky & Kahneman, 1974, 1983), especially those that deviate from normative theory (as given by a straightforward application of Bayes' rule).
 For example, the coinflip sequence TTHTH is perceived to be more random (due to it being representative of a coinflip sequence) than TTTTT (despite both having the same probability of having been generated from a fair coin).
-Although there is a healthy debate as to whether perceived randomness really deviates from normative theory (Griffiths, Daniels, Austerweil, & Tenenbaum, 2018; Hahn & Warren, 2009), the representativeness heuristic remains one of the main explanations of human judgments (Reimers, Donkin, & Le Pelley, 2018).
+Although there is a healthy debate as to whether perceived randomness really deviates from normative theory (Griffiths, Daniels, Austerweil, & Tenenbaum, 2018; Hahn & Warren, 2009; Nickerson, 2002), the representativeness heuristic remains one of the main explanations of human judgments (Reimers, Donkin, & Le Pelley, 2018).
 To formalize the hypothesis that people expect a new category to be representative of the opposite of the current category, or contrast as representativeness, we use the Bayesian formulation of representativeness (Tenenbaum & Griffiths, 2001), which has been used successfully to capture human performance in color categorization (Abbott, Griffiths, & Reiger, 2016), image category learning (Abbott, Heller, Ghahramani, & Griffiths, 2011), and language grammar learning (Rafferty & Griffiths, 2010).
-We do so by extending the state-of-the-art category generation model (Jern & Kemp, 2013) and find that human category generation can also be captured as generating representative, rather than probable, samples.
+We do so by extending a Bayesian category generation model (Jern & Kemp, 2013) and find that human category generation can also be captured as generating representative, rather than probable, samples.

 The outline of the article is as follows.
 First we describe previous computational formalizations of theories of category generation and empirical work investigating them.
 We then present two hypotheses for how contrast might affect categorization and formalize them in computational models.
 The first is a novel exemplar model, which is designed to generate categories that systematically differ from existing categories in the domain.
 The second assumes that the goal of category generation is to create representative samples of the opposite of the observed categories.
-We present two experiments demonstrating strong and systematic effects of category contrast on concept generation, and we qualitatively and quantitatively analyze the behavioral results and the performance of each model in capturing human category generation.
-A third experiment is performed to highlight the differences between the two contrast models.
+We present two experiments demonstrating strong and systematic effects of category contrast on concept generation.
+Next we conduct qualitative and quantitative model-based analyses of the first two experiments at the group and individual levels.
+The results of the analyses are equivocal.
+Due to this, we develop and conduct a third experiment that distinguishes the two computational formulations of contrast.
+The third experiment found the exemplar-based version of contrast to capture human performance better.
 We conclude with a discussion of the implications of our results for categorization and directions for future work.

-2 Prior work
+3 Prior work

 Much of what we know about concept generation and contrast comes from the foundational literature on creative cognition.
-In a series of reports, Ward and colleagues (Marsh, Ward, & Landau, 1999; S. M. Smith, Ward, & Schumacher, 1993; Ward, 1994, 1995; Ward, Patterson, Sifonis, Dodds, & Saunders, 2002) established that category generation is highly constrained by prior knowledge: Generated categories tend to consist of features observed in known categories, and they tend to exhibit the distributional properties found in known categories.
+In a series of reports, Ward and colleagues (Marsh, Ward, & Landau, 1999; S.M.
+Smith, Ward, & Schumacher, 1993; Ward, 1994, 1995; Ward, Patterson, Sifonis, Dodds, & Saunders, 2002) established that category generation is highly constrained by prior knowledge: Generated categories tend to consist of features observed in known categories, and they tend to exhibit the distributional properties found in known categories.
 In a seminal study, Ward (1994) asked participants to generate new species of alien animals by drawing and describing members of the species.
 People tended to generate species with the same features as on Earth (e.g., eyes, legs, wings), and possessing the same feature correlations as on Earth (e.g., feathers co-occur with wings).
 Likewise, aliens drawn from the same species tended to share more features with one another compared to members of opposite species.